Study shows second wave of layoffs underway

+ALBANY, NY (NEWS10) – A second wave of layoffs is hitting works in the United States, according to a new survey by Cornell University and Real-time Interactive Worldwide Intelligence.

-(NEWS10) — A study released Tuesday indicates that workers who’ve returned to work after a widespread first round of layoffs and furloughs caused by the pandemic are already facing another round.
+The study was released August 4 and indicates that a percentage of workers who’ve returned to work after a widespread first round of layoffs are now being laid off for a second time.

+The survey also indicates that another percentage of workers have been told that they may be laid off again.

-A real-time survey collected data from July 23 to August 1 demonstrates that employers who have returned workers to their payrolls are renewing layoffs.
-The study tested whether employees were endangered by the fact that most employers have already burned through $521 million in forgivable Paycheck Protection Program loans through the CARES Act.
+Researchers collected data from July 23 to August 1 and demonstrated that employers with workers who have returned to their payrolls are now renewing layoffs.

-A condition of forgiveness for those loans is using the funds to keep workers on the payroll, or return them to it.

 - 37%, reported having been laid off or furloughed since March 1